lsst-dm/scipi_docs_prototype/index.rst

 -   mergemeasts
 -   modelpsfmatch
 -   objectsizestarsel
--   processccd
+-   processccd  --- on old, immediate prob with setup obs_test: 'Unable to find an acceptable version of obs_test', same for pipe_tasks - but the actual script does run through! ; one listed on the doxygen page works all the way straight through on new code.
--   propvisitflags
+-   propvisitflags --- minimal exx on page, but it has some prereqs, doesn't work right off
--   psfmatch
+-   psfmatch --- no code for this, they say to look at the other \*match codes
--   readfitscat
+-   readfitscat --- old stack: the readfitscat code is not in measalg, is it moved..?
--   readtextcat
+-   readtextcat --- old stack: the readtxtcat code is not in measalg, is it moved..?
--   safeclipassemble
+-   safeclipassemble --- assembleCoadd.py --- ??? this is in the main pipetasks dir, and isn't an exx..?
--   secondmomentstarsel
+-   secondmomentstarsel -- None given..
--   singleframemeas
+-   singleframemeas --  runSingleFrameTask.py* in measbase - works fine on old, not on new
--   sourcedet
+-   sourcedet --- measAlgTasks.py in measalg - old doesn't work, new needs afwdata
--   srcxform
+-   srcxform --- none
--   subtractbkgd
+-   subtractbkgd ---  subtractBackgroundExample.py in measalg -- doesn't exist in old (??), needs afwdata for new
--   snapcombine
+-   snapcombine --- none
--   snappsfmatch
+-   snappsfmatch  --- snapPsfMatchTask.py in ipdiffim -- works old and new
--   xform
+-   xform --- none
 -   template

 Brief description of image processing